$42.79 Million in Sales Expected for Cambridge Bancorp (NASDAQ:CATC) This Quarter

-Equities research analysts forecast that Cambridge Bancorp (NASDAQ:CATC) will announce $42.79 million in sales for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Cambridge Bancorp’s earnings, with the lowest sales estimate coming in at $42.77 million and the highest estimate coming in at $42.80 million.
-Cambridge Bancorp posted sales of $45.90 million during the same quarter last year, which would indicate a negative year over year growth rate of 6.8%.
-The firm is expected to report its next earnings results on Tuesday, October 19th.
+Analysts expect Cambridge Bancorp (NASDAQ:CATC) to announce sales of $42.79 million for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have made estimates for Cambridge Bancorp’s earnings, with the lowest sales estimate coming in at $42.77 million and the highest estimate coming in at $42.80 million.
+Cambridge Bancorp posted sales of $45.90 million in the same quarter last year, which suggests a negative year over year growth rate of 6.8%.
+The business is scheduled to issue its next quarterly earnings report on Tuesday, October 19th.

-On average, analysts expect that Cambridge Bancorp will report full year sales of $171.32 million for the current fiscal year, with estimates ranging from $171.30 million to $171.35 million.
-For the next fiscal year, analysts anticipate that the firm will post sales of $177.48 million, with estimates ranging from $175.76 million to $179.20 million.
-Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Cambridge Bancorp.
+On average, analysts expect that Cambridge Bancorp will report full year sales of $171.32 million for the current financial year, with estimates ranging from $171.30 million to $171.35 million.
+For the next year, analysts forecast that the firm will post sales of $177.48 million, with estimates ranging from $175.76 million to $179.20 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Cambridge Bancorp.

 Cambridge Bancorp (NASDAQ:CATC) last released its quarterly earnings data on Monday, July 19th.
-The bank reported $1.98 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.80 by $0.18.
-The business had revenue of $43.29 million during the quarter, compared to analysts’ expectations of $42.13 million.
-Cambridge Bancorp had a return on equity of 13.84% and a net margin of 29.51%.
+The bank reported $1.98 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.80 by $0.18.
+The company had revenue of $43.29 million during the quarter, compared to analyst estimates of $42.13 million.
+Cambridge Bancorp had a net margin of 29.51% and a return on equity of 13.84%.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, August 19th.
-Shareholders of record on Thursday, August 5th were paid a dividend of $0.61 per share.
-This represents a $2.44 annualized dividend and a yield of 2.82%.
-The ex-dividend date of this dividend was Wednesday, August 4th.
-Cambridge Bancorp’s dividend payout ratio is presently 35.36%.
+A number of large investors have recently modified their holdings of the stock.
+Invesco Ltd. increased its holdings in Cambridge Bancorp by 2.4% in the 2nd quarter.
+Invesco Ltd. now owns 7,482 shares of the bank’s stock worth $621,000 after buying an additional 177 shares during the period.
+Morgan Stanley increased its holdings in Cambridge Bancorp by 1.7% in the 2nd quarter.
+Morgan Stanley now owns 13,949 shares of the bank’s stock worth $1,157,000 after buying an additional 230 shares during the period.
+First Trust Advisors LP increased its holdings in Cambridge Bancorp by 7.0% in the 2nd quarter.
+First Trust Advisors LP now owns 3,609 shares of the bank’s stock worth $300,000 after buying an additional 237 shares during the period.
+Boit C F David acquired a new position in Cambridge Bancorp in the 2nd quarter worth approximately $27,000.
+Finally, Goldman Sachs Group Inc. increased its holdings in Cambridge Bancorp by 1.9% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 20,254 shares of the bank’s stock worth $1,708,000 after buying an additional 374 shares during the period.
+Institutional investors own 47.97% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Invesco Ltd. raised its stake in Cambridge Bancorp by 2.4% during the 2nd quarter.
-Invesco Ltd. now owns 7,482 shares of the bank’s stock valued at $621,000 after acquiring an additional 177 shares during the last quarter.
-Morgan Stanley raised its stake in shares of Cambridge Bancorp by 1.7% during the 2nd quarter.
-Morgan Stanley now owns 13,949 shares of the bank’s stock worth $1,157,000 after buying an additional 230 shares in the last quarter.
-First Trust Advisors LP raised its stake in shares of Cambridge Bancorp by 7.0% during the 2nd quarter.
-First Trust Advisors LP now owns 3,609 shares of the bank’s stock worth $300,000 after buying an additional 237 shares in the last quarter.
-Boit C F David purchased a new position in shares of Cambridge Bancorp during the 2nd quarter worth approximately $27,000.
-Finally, Goldman Sachs Group Inc. raised its stake in shares of Cambridge Bancorp by 1.9% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 20,254 shares of the bank’s stock worth $1,708,000 after buying an additional 374 shares in the last quarter.
-47.97% of the stock is owned by hedge funds and other institutional investors.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, August 19th.
+Investors of record on Thursday, August 5th were issued a $0.61 dividend.
+The ex-dividend date was Wednesday, August 4th.
+This represents a $2.44 annualized dividend and a yield of 2.85%.
+Cambridge Bancorp’s dividend payout ratio (DPR) is presently 35.36%.

 About Cambridge Bancorp